geodrns/pokemon-vgc-ai/README.md

 `s` is a duple with the game state encoding for each agent. `r` is a duple with the reward for each agent.

 To create custom `PkmTeam` you can just input an array of `Pkm`.

+Agents may require the standard game state encoding for their observations.
+Agents' `BattlePolicy` encode such information in the `requires_encode()` method.
+We pass the required encoding protocol to the environment.

 ```python
 team = PkmTeam([Pkm(), Pkm(), Pkm()])  # up to three!